Christiaanvandertol/SCOPE/docs/_build/html/_sources/options.rst.txt

 Switch in ``SCOPE.m`` (multiple)

 **0**
-    **individual run(s)**.
-Specify one value for fixed input parameters, and an equal number (> 1) of values for all parameters that vary between the runs.
+    **individual run(s)**: specify one value for fixed input parameters, and an equal number (> 1) of values for all parameters that vary between the runs.

 **1**
     | **time series** (uses text files with meteo input as time series from *"../data/input/dataset X"* with files similar to ../data/input/:ref:`directories/data:dataset for_verification` specified on the ``filenames`` sheet of ``input_data.xslx``